 Field Value Description Enable off on; default: off Turns this BGP peer on or off.
-Remote AS integer [14294967295]; default: none Remote autonomous system number of this remote BGP Neighbor.
+Remote AS integer [165535]; default: none Remote autonomous system number of this remote BGP Neighbor.
 Remote address ip4; default: none IPv4 address of this remote BGP Neighbor.
-This option is required.
-Remote port integer [065535]; default: none Listening port number of the BGP Neighbor.
+Remote port integer $[065535]$ ; default: none Listening port number of the BGP Neighbor.
 EBGP Multihop integer; default: none Time to Live value for packets associated with this remote BGP Neighbor.
-Weight integer [065535]; default: none Specifies a default weight value for the neighbor's routes.
+Weight integer $[065535]$ ; default: none Specifies a default weight value for the neighbor's routes.
 Higher weight is preferred.
-Keepalive timer integer [065535]; default: none Frequency (in seconds) of keep alive messages.
-Holdtime integer [065535]; default: none Max wait time (in seconds) for a response from this neighbor before considering the peer unreachable.
+Keepalive timer integer $[065535]$ ; default: none Frequency (in seconds) of keep alive messages.
+Holdtime integer $[065535]$ ; default: none Max wait time (in seconds) for a response from this neighbor before considering the peer unreachable.
 Connect timer integer [165535]; default: none Max time (in seconds) to make a connection to this peer.
 If a connection cannot be made in this time, connection to this peer is considered unsuccessful.
-Default originate e off on; default: off Announces default routes to this peer.
+Default originate off on; default: off Announces default routes to this peer.
 Description string; default: none A custom description for this BGP peer.
 Used for easier management purposes only.
-Password string; default: none Password for this BGP Neighbor.